c-BIG/NPM-sample-qc/README.rst

 **Metrics calculation**

-The current workflow combines widely-used third-party tools (samtools, picard, mosdepth) and custom scripts.
+The current workflow combines widely-used third-party tools (samtools, picard, bcftools, verifybamid2) and custom scripts.
 Full details on which processes are run/when can be found in the actual workflow definition (``main.nf``).
 We also provide an example dag for a more visual representation (``tests/NA12878_1000genomes-dragen-3.7.6/dag.pdf``).

 **Metrics parsing**

 Next, output files from each individual tool are parsed and combined into a single json file.
-This is done by calling ``bin/multiqc_plugins/multiqc_npm/``, a MultiQC plugin that extends the base tool to support additional files.

-**Metrics reporting**

-Finally, the contents of the MultiQC json are formatted into a final metrics report, also in json format.
-The reporting logic lives in the ``bin/compile_metrics.py`` script, and whilst its contents are simple, it enables automatic documentation of metric definitions from code comments (see the **Metric definitions** section).

 Metric definitions
 ==================